Governance as a complex, networked, democratic, satisfiability problem: Introduction

-In this paper, we develop a conceptual framework for the governance of complex systems as networks through higher-order interactions, which we call decision groups.
+In this paper, we develop a specific framework for the governance of complex systems as networks through higher-order interactions, which represent decision groups.
 We first build a model of this networked governance, inspired by models from computational modeling and complex systems.
-We then discuss the potential use of this framework as an effective model, capturing both the coherence of centralized governments and the ideal of direct democracy.
+We explore only a small fraction of the space of potential scenarios to be modelled, but we show how our framework captures regimes of surprisingly effective governance.
+We therefore discuss the potential use of this framework as an effective model, capturing both the coherence of centralized governments and the ideal of direct democracy.